ByteworksHomeLab/spring-ai-lab/README.md

 ```

 ## Spring AI
-Okay, now that you know how to run everything in this GitHub Project, it's your turn to set up your own Spring AI project.
+Okay, now that you know how to run everything in this [GitHub project](https://github.com/ByteworksHomeLab/spring-ai-lab), it's your turn to set up your own Spring AI project.

 ### Spring AI Library
 Use [Spring Initializr](https://start.spring.io) to create a project with the dependencies shown below: